 “Rosie it is better for the seismic level of the house.
 If it was straight brick it would be okay but the walls are stone so they are irregular and with movement holes are dangerous.
 A solid wall is safer than a wall with a hole.
 Holes in the wall make the structure weak and you have a lot of holes already for window’s, doors and fireplaces.
 We need to fill in the unnecessary holes for safety.”

 What he is saying is that in the event of an earthquake the house would less likely to crumble on top of us if we had more walls and less alcoves.

-“But we live here beside the lake where there is no earthquakes,” I grumble.
+“But we live here beside the lake where there are no earthquakes,” I grumble.

 I still find it a little magical that the lake somehow absorbs movement and protects us from earthquakes in such a seismic prone country.

-“When the lake dries up and drops below a certain water level, the land around it moves a little and can affect the structure of the house,” he explains patiently.
+“When the lake dries up and drops below a certain water level, the surrounding land moves a little and can affect the structure of the house,” he explains patiently.

 “I don’t think there’s any fear of that have you seen the front garden?
 It looks like we’ve moved to Venice.”
 The Venetian theme around the house has been caused by the unusual heavy rainfall we have been having and exaggerated by the fact that the roofers and plumbers were not watching what each other were doing, so the roofers put one drainpipe on the far corner of the house and the plumbers put the ground drain inlet hole on the near corner of the house.
 The realisation that never the two shall meet only came about when the scaffolding came down.